 - In July, the company announced that it had installed more than 50 solar rooftops on centers worldwide where orders are fulfilled and sorted, beating a goal set for next year.

-“This is a really big deal, and completely groundbreaking and potentially game changing, in terms of private sector leadership on climate,” said Sue Reid, Sue Reid, vice president of climate and energy for Boston-based Ceres, a nonprofit that promotes corporate environmental sustainability.
+“This is a really big deal, and completely groundbreaking and potentially game changing, in terms of private sector leadership on climate,” said Sue Reid, vice president of climate and energy for Boston-based Ceres, a nonprofit that promotes corporate environmental sustainability.

 “A commitment from someone like Jeff Bezos, who has the potential to mobilize his peer group and make a significant, influential impact, is really important,” said Paula DiPerna, a special advisor to the CDP, an international organization that helps track carbon emissions.